Samuelk-Chase/CS3450-Software-Engineering/Design/Backend.md

   - **Backend → Supabase**: Communicates for tasks like sign-up, sign-in, game progress, and transactions.
   - **Supabase → Backend**: Returns user data, game state, and authentication details.

-- **Rationale**: Supabase provides a comprehensive, out-of-the-box solution for user management, session handling, and database interactions, allowing you to focus on game development.
+- **Rationale**: Supabase provides a comprehensive, out-of-the-box solution for user management, session handling, and database interactions, allowing us to focus on game development.

 ---